 I am a qualified, experienced counsellor and have had my private practice since 2013.
-I am also a mental health volunteer for Futures in Mind and I run a support group for people struggling with mental illness or recovery from alcohol/drug misuse.
 I place trust and respect for my clients at the centre of all my work.
-By offering a confidential and healthy space, where my clients are truly listened to without judgement, we create a therapeutic alliance together.
-This enables growth and a deeper understanding and creates opportunities to move forward to a more content, congruent way of life.
+I am a compassionate and deeply empathic person, offering a confidential and non-judgemental space.
+My clients are truly listened to and this enables growth and a deeper understanding of the issues which has brought you to counselling.

 Training, qualifications & experience